-Selecting On outputs an audio signal when the AUDIO IN 1 and AUDIO OUT sockets are correctly connected to devices.
-The projector outputs the audio signal received only from AUDIO IN 1.
+Selecting On outputs an audio signal when the AUDIO IN and AUDIO OUT sockets are correctly connected to devices.

-Ouick Power Off
+Quick Power Off

 Selecting On enables the function and the projector will not enter the cooling process after being shut down.
 Selecting Off disables the function and the projector will enter normal cooling process after being shut down.